Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

   * *Members shall not*

-    * Members shall not encourage or engage in conflicts that undermine the code of conduct
+    * Encourage or engage in conflicts that undermine the code of conduct
-    * Disregard or refuse to resolve an existing conflict
+    * Escalate existing conflicts that jeopardize the group project
-    * Disregard any conflict that has been brought to their attention.
+    * Disregard or refuse to resolve an existing conflict that has been brought to their attention.

 * Infractions